infn-datacloud/webapp-rgw/docs/contrib/project-tree.md

 # Project Tree

-This documents shows the current project tree structure and how code is organized.
+This documents describes the current project tree structure and how code is organized.

 ## Main Tree

-The main tree looks like the following
+The root tree of this repository is

 ```shell
 ├── app